0115 964 7740 - law@curtisparkinson.com

 Battle Over Robin Williams’ Estate

-Whilst the dispute was settled, the publicity surrounding it cost dear.
-Something Robin Williams had tried to avoid by taking his estate planning seriously.
+Although the dispute was eventually settled, the negative publicity was damaging, which was precisely what Williams had hoped to avoid by planning his estate.

 Importance of Personal Possessions